-Dr. Kapoor holds a Ph.D. in Economics from University of CA, Riverside, and has consulted at UN Women and the World Bank in Washington DC.
-She has also served as an Adjunct Professor of Economics at Occidental College in Los Angeles, CA. More recently, she served on the UN Inter-Agency Network on Youth Development Working Group on Youth and Gender Equality Task Force and Social Media Committees to inaugurate the United Nations Youth Forum for the Commission on the Status of Women.
+Dr. Kapoor earned a Ph.D. in Economics from the University of California, Riverside, and has worked with International organizations such as The World Bank and UN Women.
+She has also served as an Adjunct Professor of Economics at Occidental College in Los Angeles, CA. Dr. Kapoor is an active member of the UN Inter-Agency Network on Youth Development Working Group on Youth and Gender Equality Task Force, and served on the core organizing committee of UN’s Youth Forum for the Commission on the Status of Women 2017.

 Articles published by Dr. Kapoor

 - India might give 8 million women free transport.
 Should they?, Apolitical, June 2019